WebAssembly/spec/proposals/Exceptions.md

-Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered, and then an except_ref referring to the caught exception is pushed back onto the operand stack.
+Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered, and then an `exnref` referring to the caught exception is pushed back onto the operand stack.

 If control is transferred to the body of a catch block, and the last instruction